 Video of the Day

-"Probiotics cause benefit by multiple mechanisms," Dr. Curtin explains, adding that this includes suppressing the growth of bad bacteria, improving the gut's natural defenses and supporting the immune system.
+"Probiotics cause benefit by multiple mechanisms," Dr. Curtin explains, including suppressing the growth of bad bacteria, improving the gut's natural defenses and supporting the immune system.

 But much more remains to be known when it comes to the positive effects of probiotics.
 "The major GI societies in the U.S. have made position statements that it is unclear what strains, dosing and regimens are beneficial for the general use of probiotics," Dr. Curtin says.